Tali Shalom Ezer: Early life and education

-Shalom-Ezer was born in Kfar Saba, Israel, to an Ashkenazi Jewish immigrant mother from Romania, and a Sephardic Jewish immigrant father from Iraq.
+Shalom-Ezer was born and raised in Kfar Saba, Israel, to an immigrant mother of Ashkenazi Jewish (Romania) descent and an immigrant father of Iraqi Jewish descent.
 During her school years, Shalom-Ezer became involved in a local theatre group.
-During her military service in the Israel Defense Forces, Shalom-Ezer trained and worked as an IDF Psychological Evaluator, performing psychometric tests on young Israelis preparing for enlistment.
+During her military service in the Israel Defense Forces (IDF), Shalom-Ezer trained and worked as an IDF Psychological Evaluator, performing psychometric tests on young Israelis preparing for enlistment.

-Shalom-Ezer's ongoing interest in psychology was greatly influenced by her mother, who worked as a psychiatric nurse, focusing on the use of Psychodrama with her patients.
+Shalom-Ezer's ongoing interest in psychology was greatly influenced by her mother, who worked as a psychiatric nurse, focusing on the use of psychodrama with her patients.
 All of her films have a psychological dimension to them, and Shalom-Ezer sees there to be a strong connection between Cinema and Psychology.

 Shalom-Ezer undertook some initial training in acting at Beit Zvi School of Performing Arts, though soon decided to shift her focus to Directing.
 She continued her studies at Tel Aviv University, first in Theatre Studies (Directing), and then in Cinema through the Film and Television Department.
 During her time as a student, she won a 3-year scholarship from the America-Israel Cultural Foundation for her studies in Cinema.